 PAYMENT TERMS PENDULUM SWINGS AGAIN

-In the post 1980 environment payment terms can be negotiated.
+In the post-1980 environment payment terms can be negotiated.
 Shippers have traditionally agreed with carriers for payment terms to range between 30 and 60 days.
-However, during the financial crisis, with demand for trucks declining, the finance teams in many organizations began to mandate extended credit terms.
-These extended terms could reach out from 60 to 90 days.
-Those were the negotiated terms and in some cases shippers would often make their payments beyond the negotiated terms This was a great way for the shippers finance team to improve cash flow at the expense of the carriers.
+However, during the financial crisis, with the demand for trucks declining, the finance teams in many organizations began to mandate extended credit terms.
+These extended terms could reach from 60 to 90 days.
+Those were the negotiated terms and in some cases, shippers would often make their payments beyond the negotiated terms.
+This was a great way for the shipper's finance team to improve cash flow at the expense of the carriers.
 Carriers in need of loads began to accept these terms, many times factoring their receivables thus further eroding the carrier’s margins.

 The pendulum has swung again.
 With the growing demand for trucks at times outstripping availability, carriers are looking for shippers who are credit friendly.
 This does not always mean reduced credit terms.
 What it does mean is that carriers will be paid within agreed-upon credit terms.
 The implications have become clear.
 If you want competitive rates, if you want to have your requests for a truck responded to in a timely manner, then you need to pay your carriers on time.
 Where shippers have outsourced their payment processing they need to police their freight payment vendor to ensure that payments are scheduled to be made within credit terms and funds are consistently released to ensure payments are made as agreed.

 In an article in the Wall Street Journal this week entitled E-Commerce Spurs Push for Speedier Shipping Payments, the Journal re-enforces the need for prompt payment.